unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **ERC-1155**

-Introduced in 2019,  ERC-1155 is in some ways possesses traits of both ERC-20 and ERC-721 token types.
-This is different from ERC-721 and ERC-20, enables multiples token transfers in a single transaction, in addition to other features.
+Introduced in 2019, the ERC-1155 token standard in some ways possesses traits of both ERC-20 and ERC-721 token types.
+ERC-1155 enables multiples token transfers in a single transaction, in addition to other features.

 You can learn more about these different standards [here](https://www.web3.university/article/comparing-erc-721-to-erc-1155).